mui/mui-x/docs/data/data-grid/server-side-data/index.md

 Server-side data management in React can become complex with growing datasets.
 Challenges include manual data fetching, pagination, sorting, filtering, and performance optimization.
 A dedicated module can help abstract these complexities, improving user experience.

-Consider a data grid displaying a list of users.
+Consider a Data Grid displaying a list of users.
 It supports pagination, sorting by column headers, and filtering.
-The grid fetches data from the server when the user changes the page or updates filtering or sorting.
+The Data Grid fetches data from the server when the user changes the page or updates filtering or sorting.

 ```tsx
 const [rows, setRows] = React.useState([]);